j-oram/ValidationExplorer/README.md

 - Summary Figures:
   - `Appendix_figures.R`: This file contains code to generate the figures contained in the supplementary material (all vetting scenarios, all classifiers).
 It assumes that an object called `results` has already been read into the global environment.
 Assuming simulations have run correctly, this can be obtained from the output of `run_sims.r`.

+- Testing: This is a lightweight version of this repo.
+All files are configured to be run in their entirety in the 2 spp case.
+The testing folder contains the following:
+  - `get_testing_datasets.R`: Analogous to `get_sim_datasets.R` in the Data Simulation folder, but for the two-species case.
+To test drive this repo, run this file first.
+  - `run_sims_test.R`: This is the "testing" version of `run_sims.R`.
+After generating test data, run this file.
+Fitting all models takes 5-10 minutes.
+  - `simulation` folder: empty directory required to run simulations and save fits.
+It contains two empty subdirectories for fits and individual summaries.